 - provides information to families, health care providers, early intervention staff, and the public on hearing and hearing loss.

 - maintains statewide data on hearing screening results and follow-up.

-The Hawaii Newborn Hearing Screening Program aims to achieve the 1-3-6 Plan for Early Hearing Detection and Intervention:
+The Hawaii Newborn Hearing Screening Program aims to achieve the national 1-3-6 Plan for Early Hearing Detection and Intervention:

 - All babies should have a hearing screening before 1 month of age.

 - Babies who do not pass screening should have a diagnostic evaluation by a Pediatric Audiologist before 3 months of age.

 - Babies with hearing loss should begin early intervention services before 6 months of age.